The following is a paper I gave at Life in the Glasshouse: Splintered Memories, held at Birkbeck, University of London, in March 2019.

 This sequence can be interrogated through the model of consciousness presented by Longchenpa.
 Firstly, evident is a sense of the subconscious as an embodied process (the fourth in Longchenpa's schema of the alaya-vijnana).
 The various forms of Cloud have a somatic quality: a bodily avatar is conjured which allows Cloud to navigate his own mind.
 Secondly, there is evidence of personal karmic traces (the third in Longchenpa's schema): Cloud's subconscious is a repository of memories.
 Especially we see the effect that these memories continue to have on Cloud’s personality, which of course allows for the therapeutic process: the repository of memory, although usually hidden, is not static but dynamic.
 Thirdly, made possible by the Life-stream that engulfs them both, there is a trans-personal entity, from beyond Cloud’s individual subconscious, in the form of Tifa.
 This correlates to the second of Longchenpa's schema, the linking universal ground.
 And finally, though it is more of a stretch, a crude analogy can be made to the cosmogonic function of the alaya-vijnana by pointing to the zeros and ones from which the world of the game itself arises.

-There’s much we could say could say about this sequence in terms of mental breakdown, masculinity, the therapeutic process, development of emotional intelligence, integration and friendship, however, what is especially apposite to this paper is the seamless way that the computer game allows for the subconscious to be represented as a physical environment with the same ontological structure as the other locales in the game.
+This sequence is fascinating in its depiction of mental breakdown, masculinity, the therapeutic process, development of emotional intelligence, integration and friendship, however, what is especially apposite to this paper is the seamless way that the computer game allows for the subconscious to be represented as a physical environment with the same ontological structure as the other locales in the game.